Esri/arcgis-runtime-samples-ios/README.md

 ## Building samples using installed SDK
 1. **Fork** and then **clone** the repository
+    > Make sure to use the "recursive" option to ensure you get the **ArcGIS Runtime Toolkit** submodule
+    >
+    >`git clone --recursive [URL to Git repo]`
+    >
+    > If you've already cloned the repo without the submodule, you can load the submodule using
+    >
+    >`git submodule update --init`
 1. **Install** the ArcGIS Runtime SDK for iOS to a central location on your mac as described [here](https://developers.arcgis.com/ios/latest/swift/guide/install.htm#ESRI_SECTION1_D57435A2BEBC4D29AFA3A4CAA722506A)
 1. **Open** the `arcgis-ios-sdk-samples.xcodeproj` **project** file
 1. **Run** the `arcgis-ios-sdk-samples` app target
+    > If you get the error message saying _"This Copy Files build phase contains a reference to a missing file 'ArcGISToolkit.framework'"_, you probably didn't clone the repo to include it's submodule.
+See Step 1 above.

 ## Building samples with cocoapods
 1. **Fork** and then **clone** the repository